 - If an offensive player misses the table completely, the die can be kicked into the air by a defensive player.

 - If the die that was kicked is successfully caught by the defensive player's partner, the air-tosser must sit out for one defensive rotation.

 - You cannot FIFA the same player more than once per match and we do not condone the use of knees.

 - Penalties for breaking a rule are determined by the table's architect.

-- If the die touches down in the defensive team's half and it is touched by an opposing team member before "dying" on the table, points are awarded.
+- If the die touches down in the defensive half and it is touched by a defensive player prior to "dying" on the table, points are awarded.

 - If a dispute ensues, you may seek guidance from the Officiating Bystander ("OB").
 The OB decides whether the die was low, fair, or too-close-to-call, and an official re-toss will be awarded.

 Attention Tossers: please do not drink from a cup that has dice inside of it.
-We suggest getting your fingers wet to safely remove your cubes.
+We suggest getting your fingers wet (for once) to safely remove your cubes.